clestial/EduAdmin-WordPress/readme.md

 - add: Support for REST endpoint ProgrammeStart (Get questions)
 - add: Support for price check on ProgrammeBooking
 - chg: Codestyling to match other pages.
+- fix: Checking for existence of the property data before we try to fetch data from it.
+- fix: Better check if the person is logged in or not.

 ### 2.0.3 ###
 - add: Ability to view schedule of a programme